Peter French: Controversy

-It is easy to deduce the sourcing of the tales of Pete French.
-The San Francisco Chronicle reported incorrectly and the picture painted by the book, Cattle Country of Peter French is as fanciful as it is farcical.
-But it was not just city folk that engaged in exaggerations about French.
-A local attorney in Burns, John W. Biggs, enjoyed telling the fabricated story of Pete French having Christmas Dinner with the Biggs' family the day before he was murdered.
-His daughter, Helen Biggs Rand outs her father in her manuscript, A Few Recollections of Burns catalogued in the Harney County Library.
-Bias favoring the rich is nothing new.
+A local attorney in Burns, John W. Biggs, enjoyed telling the story of Pete French having Christmas Dinner with the Biggs' family the day before he was murdered.
+His daughter, Helen Biggs Rand, outs her father in her manuscript, A Few Recollections of Burns catalogued in the Harney County Library.

-But French returned to Harney County from Chicago, IL by way of Omaha, NE with William Hanley around the middle of December, 1897.
-In the December 15th, 1897 edition of the local newspaper, the Burns Times-Herald, it states, "Peter French was in town a few days this week on his way home from the east where he had been with beef cattle."
+Conflicting accounts state that French returned to Harney County from Chicago by way of Omaha, Nebraska with William Hanley around the middle of December, 1897.
+In the December 15th, 1897, edition of the local newspaper, the Burns Times-Herald, it states, "Peter French was in town a few days this week on his way home from the east where he had been with beef cattle."